When I first started working from home, I wrote about how much I loved it.

 But here is the drill.
 I normally work on Saturday, to get the drafts of my blog posts up and running for the following week.

-Sunday is primarily my day off.
-So what do I do on Sundays?
-I start checking my email, blog stats, Facebook page for my blog etc. By midday on Sunday, I am usually over work and want to take the rest of the day off (which I then proceed to feel guilty for doing).
+By midday on Sunday, I’m usually over working and want to take the rest of the day off (which I then proceed to feel guilty about).

 Work outside of the house

-This probably seems obvious these days in the world of laptops, IPads and wireless Internet.
 When I started working from home, I had every intention of going to a coffee shop and regularly working from there.
 I did it once.

 Personally, I found the noise too distracting.
 I like a quiet environment when I write.
 No music, television or people chattering in the background.
 I tried working in the library once and it was much better (quieter naturally).